m-lab/ndt-cloud/spec/ndt7-protocol.md

 Both textual and binary WebSocket messages are allowed.
 Textual WebSocket messages will contain serialised JSON structures containing measurements results (see below).
-When downloading, the server is expected to send measurement to the client, and when uploading, conversely, the client is expected to send measurements to the server.
-Both parties SHOULD NOT send measurement results when they're not expected to.
-Measurements SHOULD NOT be sent more frequently than every 250 ms, to avoid generating too much unnecessary processing load on the receiver.
+Both the client and the server MAY send measurements messages during any subtest.
+Upon receiving an unexpected measurement message, a party SHOULD discard such message and SHOULD continue processing.
+However, measurements SHOULD NOT be sent more frequently than every 250 ms, to avoid generating too much unnecessary processing load on the receiver.
+A party that is receiving more than a measurement message every 250 ms MAY close the WebSocket connection.

+Network load is generated using binary WebSocket messages carrying a random payload.
+A client SHOULD send binary messages during the upload subtest, and SHOULD be prepared to receive and discard binary messages during the download subtest.

 To generate network load, the party that is currently sending (i.e. the server during a download subtest) MUST send, in addition to textual